ingen-lab/Ruth/LSLScripts/Parts Renamer by Fritigern Gothly/Readme.txt

-Thanks to the Fejui Love's awesome visualization of the part name on the Ruth 2.0 body, I have not only been able to create a table with the part list, original part names, and required descriptions.
-I took it one step further and created a script which automagically renames the entire body to the proper part names, and fills the description fields with the proper descriptions.
+Thanks to Fejui Love's awesome visualization of the parts names on the Ruth 2.0 body, I have not only been able to create a table with the parts list, original parts names, and required descriptions.
+I took it one step further and created a script which automagically renames the parts of the entire body to their proper part names, and fills the description fields with the proper descriptions.

 I hope this will be useful to some people.

+See the file Procedure.txt for instructions of how to use this script.

 Fritigern Gothly
 2018-06-08